ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ### Keystroke in Inactive Window

-The `Send` AutoIt function simulates keystroke in the window that is active at the moment.
-It means that you cannot minimize or switch to background the window where you want to simulate keystrokes.
+The `Send` AutoIt function simulates a keystroke in active window.
+It means that you cannot minimize or switch to background the window in which you want to simulate keystrokes.
 This is not suitable in some cases.
-AutoIt contains the function that is useful in this situation.
-This is the [`ControlSend`](https://www.autoitscript.com/autoit3/docs/functions/ControlSend.htm) function.
+AutoIt has a function called [`ControlSend`](https://www.autoitscript.com/autoit3/docs/functions/ControlSend.htm) that is useful in this situation.

 We can rewrite our `Send.au3` script to use `ControlSend` function.
 This is a source of [`ControlSend.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/ControlSend.au3) script:
 ```AutoIt